pevinkumar10/CTF-HUB/README.md

 │           ├── libs                                    # Library files for the web app.
 │           ├── products                                # Available products.
 │           └── templates                               # Templates to reuse.
+├── README.md                        # Readme file for the CTF-HUB coffee shop.
+├── WALKTHROGH.md                    # Walkthrogh for the challanges.
+├── LICENSE                          # LICENSE (MIT).
 ├── docker-compose.yaml              # Composure file to deploy the containers (web,database).
-└── imgs                             # Sample screenshots for this project.
+├── pentest                          # Pentest reports for each vulnerability └── imgs                             # Sample screenshots for this project.
 ```